pfsense/docs/source/config/configuration-history.rst

 Viewing the Configuration History
 =================================

-pfSense automatically keeps a backup when a change is made to the configuration.
+pfSense® software automatically keeps a backup when a change is made to the configuration.
 This makes it easy to revert after an undesirable settings change, but should not be relied upon as a sole means of backup.
 There are numerous reasons why having an off-system backup is a